 Coursework at AAU

-During the Fall Semester at AAU, you will choose from an array of courses across a wide range of subjects.
-Your AAU courses fulfill USC requirements; thus, enabling credit transfer to USC.
+During your year at AAU, you may choose from an array of courses across a wide range of subjects.
+Your AAU courses fulfill USC requirements; thus, enabling the transfer to USC.
 Most AAU classes are 3 credit courses.
 A normal semester load consists of 5 courses: thus, earning you 15 credits per semester.
 You will be registered and enrolled as a full-time visiting student at Anglo-American University, taking AAU courses approved by USC, earning AAU credits, transferrable to USC.

 Living and studying in Prague

 Freshman Year in Prague program offers a unique opportunity to immerse yourself in Czech culture and language all while relying on American education style and methodologies.
-The AAU campus is located in the beautifully restored Thurn-Taxis palace in Prague’s historic Mala Strana district which is also home to famous sites such as the Prague Castle and Charles Bridge.
-Ranked as the best city in the world to be a university student by AppJobsGlobal, Prague has a long history of education and boasts an array of affordable options for students to dine, enjoy live entertainment, and experience local culture.
+The AAU campus is in the beautifully restored Thurn-Taxis palace in Prague’s historic Mala Strana district which is also home to famous sites such as the Prague Castle and Charles Bridge.
+Ranked as the best city in the world to be a university student by AppJobsGlobal, Prague has a long history of education and boasts an array of affordable options for students to dine, enjoy live entertainment and experience local culture.
 Thanks to its central location in Europe, Prague also serves as a great home base for travel.
-Not to mention the cost of living in Prague is significantly lower than other comparable cities, making it a cost-effective option for students.
+Not to mention the cost of living is significantly lower than other comparable cities, making it a cost-effective option for students.

 AAU offers students the opportunity to live together with their classmates from different countries and cultures right in the heart of Prague.
 AAU’s housing is within 20 minutes of the AAU Campus located in the Holešovice district which is a lively area full of shopping opportunities, parks, and restaurants.
 According to the Guardian, Holešovice has been named one of the top 10 coolest neighborhoods in Europe.
 The building has 24/7 security, WiFi, fully equipped kitchens, bed linen, and laundry.
 Cleaning services can be provided at an additional cost.
 Students may choose to live in single or double rooms and have full access to common spaces and amenities.